EARTH CLIMATE OVER GEOLOGICAL TIME

 GLOBAL CLIMATE HISTORY AND THE EVOLUTION OF HUMAN KIND

 The most primitive and early hominoids go back about one million years, with the earliest homo sapiens appearing around 200 - 250,000 years ago.
-The chart below shows the progression of hominoid forms from about one million years, correlated with the climate record from ice core data going back to about 800,000 years.
-Hominoid forms leading to present-day homo sapiens seem to have coped well with periodic climate and atmospheric CO2 variations and all hominoid forms survived the significant cyclical disruptions well but probably performed best in the warmer climatic latitudes and episodes.
+The second chart below shows the progression of hominoid forms from about one million years, correlated with the climate record from ice core data going back to about 800,000 years.
+Hominoid forms leading to present-day homo sapiens seem to have coped well with periodic climate and atmospheric CO2 variations and all hominoid forms survived the significant cyclical disruptions well, but probably performed and survived best in the warmer climatic latitudes and episodes.
 Humans could not survive outside very warm latitudes without the technological developments of food management, shelter, clothing, and fire.

-A Critique of the Peer Review Process and the Role of Skeptics in Science
+The Peer Review Process and the Role of Sceptics in Science

 One of the claims often cited by scientists and others to advance the credibility of their research and conclusions is to claim “Peer Review” as a badge of merit, validity, or endorsement, somehow establishing a superior credibility for their work.
-Peer review is where a scientific paper is sent off by a publisher to be reviewed by one or more ''experts in the field", supposedly to check the veracity of the data, methods, analysis and conclusions prior to publication.
+Peer review is where a scientific paper is sent off by a publisher to be reviewed by one or more presumed ''experts in the field", supposedly to check the veracity of the data, methods, analysis and conclusions prior to publication.
 The Peer Review system when it works well is a useful gate keeper, but we need to appreciated it's limitations and it's potential for misuse.
-We also need to be aware that a lot of bad science gets through the peer review process and gets published, and much very good science does not need peer review to be very good science.
+We also need to be aware that a great deal of bad science gets through the peer review process and gets published, and that very good science does not need peer review to be very good science.

-The value and integrity of the peer review process is often questionable and may be seriously flawed, influenced by personal bias, peer pressure, cherry picking favorable data, suppressing unfavorable data, and self-serving, sloppy thinking and analysis, and at the worst fraud and misconduct.
+The value and integrity of the peer review process is often questionable and may be seriously flawed, influenced by personal bias, peer pressure, cherry picking favourable data, suppressing unfavourable data, and self-serving, sloppy thinking and analysis, and at the worst fraud and misconduct.
 On top of that reviewers often do a very cursory or inadequate job.
-That the majority of published scientific, peer reviewed material is later discredited or contradicted by other work over time, as our knowledge and understanding expands is well understood.
+That the majority of published scientific, peer reviewed material is later discredited, or contradicted by other work over time, as our knowledge and understanding expands, is well understood.
 It is not uncommon for the very limited number of follow-up studies of published peer reviewed work to fail to be able to reproduce tests and results, which casts some doubt on the value of the peer review process.
 The recent publication of numbers of completely bogus papers submitted by sham authors in peer reviewed journals to expose some of these weaknesses, casts even more doubt on the credibility of the peer review system.